 - Provides a natural source of quick energy and enhances physical and athletic performance

 - Improves digestion and absorption of nutrients, vitamins, and minerals

 - Improves insulin secretion and symptoms associated with diabetes

-- Helps protect the body from cancers due to insulin reduction, removal of free radicals that cause premature aging and degenerative disease
+- Helps protect the body from cancers through insulin reduction and removal of free radicals that cause premature aging and degenerative disease

-- Reduces risk of heart health and improves good cholesterol (HDL)
+- Reduces the risk of heart disease and improves good cholesterol (HDL)

 - Restores and supports thyroid function

 - Helps protect against kidney disease and bladder infection

 - Promotes weight loss